riboney-notes/Fullstack-Study/mgmt/comptia_project_plus.md

 - delaying resource: the first resource on an activity that allows the activity to be delayed

 ### 5D: Create a schedule baseline

+**Why?**
+- Schedule baseline is used to get approval for project schedule
+-